ElvishElvis/cse152b-hw1-release/README.md

     - Change the dataset path in jupyter notebooks to your paths

 ## 3. How to run
-### Launch Jupyter Notebook and dind the blocks for each question
+### Launch Jupyter Notebook and find the blocks for each question
+`command/ctrl + enter` to run a command.
 ### Options
 For Q1: One toggle ``if_vis = True/False`` allows you to enable/disable the visualization.
 Disabling the visualization will make the for loop run significantly faster.